-The Last Desert (Antarctica) is part of the 4 Deserts Race Series, which was named by TIME magazine as one of the Top 10 Endurance Competitions in the world.
+The Last Desert (Antarctica) is part of the 4 Deserts Ultramarathon Series which was named by TIME magazine as one of the Top 10 Endurance Competitions in the world.

-The Last Desert 2018 is the eighth edition of the race and takes place from 23 November to the 3 December 2018.
+The Last Desert 2020 is the ninth edition of the race and takes place from 21 November to 2 December 2020.

 More than 80% of those competing in The Last Desert will join the 4 Deserts Club when they cross the final finish line.

 The Last Desert remains the only multi-day stage race on the Antarctic continent.